cscott/TurtleScript/README.rst

    The yada yada yada operator can be compiled to ``Object.yada_yada_yada()`` or some other placeholder or global method.
+   By default it will probably throw an exception or enter the debugger.

 3. Add an ``imports`` global.

    This is a trivial change to the top-level scope of the parser, but it is the hook on which the module mechanism will hang.

-4. Add explicit "new line" flags.

-   See `Rendering Ideas`_, below.
+The existing code should be rewritten to use the imports global, which we'll hand-populate with our modules until we've got a "real" loader running.

+4. Preserve comments and new lines.

+   Comments are an important part of the documentation of a program, and shouldn't get discarded during the parse.
+Similarly, newlines are an important part of the formatting of the program text, which is useful even when doing graphical rendering (see `Rendering Ideas`_, below).
+Newlines can be attached to parser tokens.
+In the simplest case, each token would have a boolean flag to indicate whether it was followed by a newline.
+I haven't yet figured out whether a boolean is sufficient, or whether we actually need to count *how many* newlines occur.
+I assume we should count them all initially, and chose the ignore the quantity at a later stage if that turns out to be best.

 In contrast, I don't believe these are pressing (or even desirable):

-1. Add throw, try, catch, and finally.
+1. Add throw, try, catch, and finally keywords.
+Add delete and in operators.

    Exceptions add a lot to the expressivity of the language.
-I expect that their function can be implemented in the library, though:
-   ``Object.throw(msg)`` can implement ``throw``, and ``Function.try(catch_func, finally_func)`` can be used to execute a ``try/catch/finally`` sequence, with the blocks transformed into first-class functions sharing a lexical scope.

-   The library implementation will use the low-level functionality of full JavaScript (and thus will not be introspectable), but we can avoid further complicating our syntax.
+I expect that their function can be implemented in the library, however, without requiring additional syntax in the base language.
+The `extensions.js`_ file demonstrates how these might be implemented as library methods.
+The implementations of these methods will need to be primitive (and thus will not be introspectable), but we can retain our simplified syntactic vocabulary.

 2. Add more/better looping constructs.